1BobC/rocoRepoLinks.github.io/README.md

 "Add repos to no 35 Am finding older repos with missing vscode folders" "All current repos (58) added to Repos SSheet"
 "Add 1training-code, google-homepage, 2google-homep, git-test1 to Repo Links"
+"Add vscode folder name each repo link, also add two more repos"